paulbarbu/multiReplace/README.md

 Defaults
 ========

-Default path: ./files
+Default path: `./files`

-Default configuration file: ./config/default.ini
+Default configuration file: `./config/default.ini`

 Default language: first to be found in the configuration file

 Configs
 =======

-Just a test config for now...
+No standard config is supplied!
+Please create your own, suitable for your needs.

 Basic usage
 ===========

-./mr -p path/to/directory\_or\_file -c path/to/config/default.ini -l section
+`./mr -p path/to/directory_or_file -c path/to/config/default.ini -l section`

 Compilation
 ============

-Just use 'make' in multiReplace's root directory
+Just use `make` in multiReplace's root directory

 History
 =======

 Original name: subEDIT
-Its original purpose was to replace characters in subtitles, now its purpose is generally to replace strings in files
+Its original purpose was to replace characters in subtitles, now its purpose is generally to replace strings in files.

 License
 =======